lucaong/wheels-class/README.md

 Class definition
 ----------------

-Pass an object literal to the constructor to create a class and add the object's properties to the class `prototype` property:
+Pass an object to the constructor to create a class and add the object's properties to the class `prototype` property:

 ```javascript
 var Foo = new Class({